 quality improvement; quality measurement and public reporting; global health; primary care; rural health; health human resource planning; health economics; health policy

-Ben Chan is an Assistant Professor at the University of Toronto at IHPME.
-His current interests focus on strategy and leadership for quality in primary care in low & middle income countries.
-A key figure in health care quality in Canada, Dr. Chan was the inaugural CEO of the Health Quality Councils in Saskatchewan (2003-2007) and Ontario (2007-2012).
-These organizations expanded public reporting of health care quality and spearheaded large-scale improvement campaigns in chronic disease management, patient safety and wait times.
-In recognition of his work, Dr. Chan was named in 2006 Canada’s Outstanding Young Health Executive, and in 2005 Victoria College’s Distinguished Alumnus of the Year.
+Dr. Ben Chan is Assistant Professor of Global Health at the University of Toronto and a leading figure in Canada on strategy and leadership for healthcare quality.
+Dr. Chan was the inaugural CEO of the Health Quality Councils of Saskatchewan (2003-2007) and Ontario (2007-2012).
+In recognition of his work in spearheading improvement initiatives in chronic disease management, patient safety and public reporting on quality, Dr. Chan was named in 2006 Canada’s Outstanding Young Health Executive.